-F. Low bids, quotations or offers which are identical in all respects from two (2) or more responsible and responsive suppliers may be awarded by the drawing of cards in public in the presence of two (2) or more witnesses.

-G. Multiple awards may be made in whole or in part to two (2) or more suppliers of similar goods or services to facilitate delivery, service product compatibility or obtain the best value in the best interest of the city.

-H. If only one responsive bid, quotation or offer is received from a competitive solicitation:

-1. An authorized award may be made to the single bidder if the price is determined to be fair and reasonable;

-- 2. The bid may be rejected; - 3.
-A new competitive solicitation may be made; or

-4. If the need for the procurement continues and the acceptance of one bid is not advantageous to the city the procurement may be made under provision for sole source or emergency as defined in Section 2.25.120(G) or Section 2.25.130

-I. If no response is received from competitive solicitation, the purchasing manager or designee may let the contract without competitive bidding not less than seven days after it publishes a notice stating that no bids were received on the contract and that the contract may be let without further bidding.
-The city shall entertain any bid which is submitted after it publishes notice and before the expiration of the waiting period.

-J. If after the lowest responsive and responsible bidder has been awarded the contract, during the term of the contract he does not supply goods or services in accordance with the bid specifications or if he repudiates the contract, the city may reaward the contract to the next lowest responsive and responsible bidder without requiring that new bids be submitted.
-Reawarding the contract to the next lowest responsible bidder awarded the contract.

-K. Any or all bids received in response to a request for bid may be rejected if the city or its authorized representative determines that any such bidder is not responsive or that the quality of the services, supplies, materials, equipment or labor offered does not conform to requirements or if the public interest would be served by such a rejection.

-L. The governing body or its authorized representative:

-I. Shall give preference to recycled products if:

-a The product meets the applicable standards;

-Title 2 - ADMINISTRATION AND PERSONNEL Chapter 2.25 - CITY OF SPARKS PROCUREMENT CODE.

-- b.
+- responsible and responsive suppliers may be awarded by the drawing of cards in public in the presence of two (2) or more witnesses. - G. Multiple awards may be made in whole or in part to two (2) or more suppliers of similar goods or services to facilitate delivery, service product compatibility or obtain the best value in the best interest of the city. - H. If only one responsive bid, quotation or offer is received from a competitive solicitation: - 1.
+An authorized award may be made to the single bidder if the price is determined to be fair and reasonable: - 2.
+The bid may be rejected; - 3.
+A new competitive solicitation may be made; or - 4.
+If the need for the procurement continues and the acceptance of one bid is not advantageous to the city the procurement may be made under provision for sole source or emergency as defined in Section 2.25.120(G) or Section 2.25.130 - I. If no response is received from competitive solicitation, the purchasing manager or designee may let the contract without competitive bidding not less than seven days after it publishes a notice stating that no bids were received on the contract and that the contract may be let without further bidding.
+The city shall entertain any bid which is submitted after it publishes notice and before the expiration of the waiting period. - J. If after the lowest responsive and responsible bidder has been awarded the contract, during the term of the contract he does not supply goods or services in accordance with the bid specifications or if he repudiates the contract, the city may reaward the contract to the next lowest responsive and responsible bidder without requiring that new bids be submitted.
+Reawarding the contract to the next lowest responsive and responsible bidder is not a waiver of any liability of the initial bidder awarded the contract. - KI.
+Any or all bids received in response to a request for bid may be rejected if the city or its authorized representative determines that any such bidder is not responsive or that the quality of the services, supplies, materials, equipment or labor offered does not conform to requirements or if the public interest would be served by such a rejection. - L. The governing body or its authorized representative: - 1.
+Shall give preference to recycled products if: - a The product meets the applicable standards; - b.
 The product can be substituted for a comparable non-recycled product; and - c.
 The product costs no more than a comparable non-recycled product. - 2.
 May give preference to recycled products if: